 The FCU have invested heavily in such infrastructure over the last few years and are now in a position to perform such pre-analysis work on all cases.
 This pre-analysis means that keyword searches, the main investigative step post processing, can be carried out almost instantaneously.
 Following the keyword searches, files of potential relevance are made available to the investigator to establish the relevance, or otherwise, of those files.

-The forensic software is capable of making this data available to the case investigator, whether they are in house or external, via a secure web site, allowing the investigator to review documents from the comfort of their desk or even their home.
+The forensic software is capable of making this data available to the case investigator, whether they are in house or external, via a secure web site, allowing the investigator to review documents from the comfort of their desk or alternative work location.
 For large scale investigations, there can be a number of 'reviewers' all accessing the same case, assessing the relevance of the data made available to them.